1 Legal and regulatory framework

 Annual rent payments: See question 9.1.

 Table 1.
-Annual minimum expenses for exploration (Article 192 of the Code on Subsoil and Subsoil Use) (All figures are in MCIs, with approximate $)
+Annual minimum expenses for exploration (Article 192 of the Subsoil Code) (All figures are in MCIs, with approximate $)

 |1 block||2-5 blocks||6-10 blocks||Additionally, for each subsequent block within the territory comprising more than 10 blocks|